- 1 Shipping The Bow Instead of flying the archery equipment

 I learned this the hard way when I brought my reticle single pin bow sight with me on a flight and didn’t cover it up when I got it back after the flight it was all scratched up.

 My case already has a lot of sponge that prevents any damage, but it can still be a lot of space in the case so instead of everything jumping around in there I use the extra equipment as I mentioned.

-Something I like to do is to use a Medising Container or any container that works for you really and put the arrow heads in it.
+Something I like to do is to use a medicine Container or any container that works for you really and put the arrowheads in it.
 This way they are not floating everywhere and it looks more organized.
-I wrapped around some camo around it just to give it the look I wanted.
+I wrapped some camo around it just to give it the look I wanted.

 Tips For Your Flight With Archery Equipment